Behavioural code of ethics

 We have organised the Australasian Ornithological Conference (AOC) to engender and promote a welcoming environment that is collaborative, supportive and engaging for everyone involved.
 We hope that it is a space where there are opportunities to share, develop and broaden viewpoints in a safe and inclusive environment.

-While on campus, attendees are also expected to abide by the UWA conduct and integrity standards.
+While on campus, attendees are also expected to abide by the University of Auckland code of conduct

 We celebrate diversity in all its forms and expect that all our participants are respectful and considerate of each other, that they provide supportive critique, and embrace the multitude of opinions that are on offer.